-Bringing the St. Johns River into your classroom through our virtual learning educational programs.
+St. Johns Riverkeeper is bringing the St. Johns River into your classroom through our virtual learning educational programs.
 These videos and activities are designed to introduce the River and key scientific concepts to support your in-classroom lessons and our hands-on activities.
 All materials are provided to you by St. Johns Riverkeeper and will be picked up following program completion.
-A virtual visit into the classroom is available upon request to lead the lesson with assistance from the Teacher to ensure students stay on task and follow the protocols.
-Due to limited resources, virtual programming is being limited to schools in Duval ,Clay, and St. Johns County.
+A virtual visit into the classroom is available upon request to lead the lesson with assistance from the teacher to ensure students stay on task and follow the protocols.

 Water Quality (6th -12th Grade)

 Test the quality of the St. Johns River or one of its tributaries.
 Students will test several parameters including nitrates, pH, salinity and dissolved oxygen and then analyze the data to get an understanding of the water’s overall health.
 Discuss how human activity impacts our waterways and how we can avoid the repercussions.

 Check out our water quality videos to learn about each test and the river issues associated with each one. *The equipment you are provided might be different than what you see in the videos.

 Rocks can hold oil, natural gas, and water due to physical properties called porosity and permeability.
 Students will investigate the porosity of limestone, sandstone, and basalt to calculate percent porosity.
 This is a 24 or 48 hour lab.